entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

         npm install && npm start

-3. When the widget starts, a browser window opens, with the widget URL
+3. When the widget starts, a browser window opens the widget URL

-4. If you’re not logged in, it will redirect you to the login page.
+4. If you’re not logged in, you'll be redirected to the login page.

 5. Log in using:

         Username: user
         Password: user

-6. Once logged in, you can see the table widget with some generated data.
+6. Once logged in, you can see the table widget with generated data.

 ### Start the Form Widget